-2. What do we learn from this?
+What do we learn from this? what do we learn from this?

-3. Why did the scorpion sting the turtle even when it meant that both would drown?
+Why did the scorpion sting the turtle even when it meant that both would rown?

-- 4. What happens each time you break a moral principle? - 5.
-Compare integrity to a new building under construction. - 6.
-What did D. L. Moody say about integrity? - 7.
-What did Philip Brooks say about character? - 8.
-When the foundation of integrity has cracks in it, what happens in crisis? - 9.
-Why should Christians guard their hearts? - 10.
-What is an accurate phrase that depicts the meaning of integrity?
+V Vhat happens each time you break a moral principle?
+Compare integrity to a new building under construction.
+Vhat did D. L. Moody say about integrity?
+V Vhat did Philip Brooks say about character? - V - When the foundation of integrity has cracks in it, what happens in crisis V Vhy should Christians guard their hearts?